-Martha Finn Brooks and August W. Henningsen are the Co-Chairs of the FRMC and Carlos E. Represas and Antony N. Tyler are the other members.
-Please refer to Section 3 of this Circular for the number of meetings held by the FRMC between January 1, 2017 and December 31, 2017 and the attendance records of its members.
+Martha Finn Brooks and August W. Henningsen are the Co-Chairs of the FRMC and Antony N. Tyler and Beatrice Weder di Mauro are the other members.
+Please refer to Section 3 of this Circular for the number of meetings held by the FRMC between January 1, 2018 and December 31, 2018 and the attendance records of its members.